Rest To Be Your Best Self

 Did you follow all of that?!
 My head is spinning from remembering everything we did within one week!
 I'm sure other Christian women, especially pastor's wives, can relate with this scenario.

-My Bags Were Packed in a Hurry
+I Packed My Bags in a Hurry!

 It didn't take me long to pack and amazingly, I was ready to leave when my husband wanted to leave.